 Enhanced Service District Coverage:

-- Portland City Council unanimously passed three resolutions that will expand the Enterprise Zone program, which is locally and nationally recognized as an innovative tax incentive tool to help businesses grow in an inclusive way.
+• In 2023, Portland City Council unanimously passed three resolutions that expanded the Enterprise Zone program, which is locally and nationally recognized as an innovative tax incentive tool to help businesses grow in an inclusive way.
+These resolutions also laid the groundwork for TIF districts that could be formally adopted by City Council in the Fall of 2024, enabling over $1B to be reinvested into targeted areas of the Central City and East Portland over the next 30 years.